SpeedWagonClinic/Sigma_Imports/README.md

 To set up the database, import the `Website.sql` file into your SQL management tool (e.g., phpMyAdmin).

 ## Using the Application
+- Download local server environment (like XAMPP, WAMP, LAMP) and insert Website2 into htdocs.
 - Once the database is set up, you should be able to log in using the credentials provided above.
 - Don't forget to extract CustomersTab.zip before you start launching the project.
 - Navigate through the admin portal to manage different aspects of the website, like Coaches, Cars, and Customers.